 According to Rainer, Prince, and Cegielski (2015), the model illustrates the advancement into six stages: requirements analysis, system design, implementation, testing/verification, deployment, and maintenance.
 The various stages have clear characterized tasks, and if challenges happen in one phase, the researcher needs to return to past stages to tackle the challenge.
 The (1) requirements analysis stage recognizes the genuine needs, utilizes a feasibility study, which looks at technical, economical, and social perspectives all together.
 Conversations on the different business challenges that the advancement should tackle, happen in the framework investigation stage, subsequently assembling data pretty much all the necessities and a final output of a bunch of framework prerequisites.
-In the (2) system design stage, the programming and testing happens.
+In the (2) system design stage, the framework is set up and particulars of the arrangement is endorsed, where also the programming and testing happens.
 In the (3) implementation stage, the LMS is developed.
 In the (4) testing phase, the new framework is in a pilot adaptation to the groups of respondents while the (5) deployment phase which alludes to the actual implementation of the system to the benefactors' usage, where in this study pertains to the system of the Department of the Computer Education of the School X. The last stage is the (6) maintenance of the new framework, where the identified challenges from the uploaded web application of LMS for Data Structures and Algorithms are addressed.